Methodology — How InflowScan Tracks Crypto ETF Flows

 1. Daily ETF flows & T+1 settlement

 The data is on a T+1 cadence.
-When a fund prints a creation or redemption on Monday, that activity settles overnight and appears in the issuer's Tuesday-morning feed.
-So when the dashboard says “Monday's net flow,” the row was actually written Tuesday between roughly 6 AM and 4 PM ET, not Monday evening.
-This is why “today's” flow figure on the dashboard is always partial until late in the trading day:
+When a fund prints a creation or redemption on Monday, that activity settles overnight and is reported by the issuer the following morning.
+So when the dashboard says “Monday's net flow,” that figure is finalized the next business day, not Monday evening.
+This is why “today's” flow number on the dashboard is always partial until late in the trading day: issuers publish at different times — some report overnight, others not until mid-afternoon the next day.
+Multiple automated ingestion passes run through the trading day and the following morning to capture each issuer as it lands.

-By Monday afternoon at the latest, the prior trading week is fully ingested.
-Any single “today” cell on the dashboard before ~10 PM ET should be read as a snapshot — not a closing total.
-The Settled Flows Wrap brief at 10:15 PM ET each weekday is the editorial closing-bell for the day's flow data.
+The prior trading week is fully settled by the start of the next week.
+Any single “today” cell on the dashboard during the day should be read as a snapshot — not a closing total.
+The Settled Flows Wrap brief each weekday evening is the editorial closing-bell for the day's flow data.

 Verification layer